Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 Next, develop a weighted scoring matrix that reflects what truly matters for your business.
 Think of this as your location "report card" with grades for factors like:

-With your goals clearly defined, it's time to gather the ingredients for your analysis.
+With your goals clearly defined, gather the ingredients for your analysis.
 This step is where the foundation of quality insights is built.

 Identify which data sources will provide the specific insights your business needs.
 Different retail concepts require different data layers, so be intentional about what you collect.

-Step 3 – Analyze Trade Areas & Model Demand
+Step 3: Analyze Trade Areas and Model Demand

 Forget simple radius rings.
 Use mobility data to define true trade areas based on actual customer movement patterns.
 As one analyst explained: "True Trade Area analysis provides a higher-resolution catchment area than simple radius-based methods."